Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views.

 Open: Year-round but be wary as this track can become impassable in winter.

-Okay, this one isn’t strictly coastal, BUT the views of the coast are too good not to include.
+Okay, this one isn’t strictly coastal, but the views of the coast are too good not to include.

 The Pouakai Tarns walk offers one of New Zealand’s most iconic reflections: Mount Taranaki mirrored perfectly in an alpine tarn.
 Surprisingly, the trailhead is only a 20 minute drive from New Plymouth too.